Core Doctrine

 Catholic Doctrine on Guardian Angels

 The doctrine of guardian angels is deeply rooted in Scripture and Catholic tradition.
-Jesus Himself affirmed their existence: “See that you do not despise one of these little ones; for I tell you that in heaven their angels always behold the face of my Father who is in heaven” (Matthew 18:10).
+Jesus Himself affirmed their existence when He warned against scandalizing little ones: “See that you do not despise one of these little ones; for I tell you that in heaven their angels always behold the face of my Father who is in heaven” (Matthew 18:10).
+This teaching reveals that guardian angels maintain the beatific vision while simultaneously caring for their charges, demonstrating that angelic ministry flows from contemplation rather than interrupting it.

 The Universal Assignment